-- No credit will be given for any work used as the basis for admission. - No transfer credit will be granted for any class in which a final mark of less than C (or the equivalent in Dalhousie/King's terms) was obtained. - Credits that are more than ten (10) years old may not be used to fulfil degree requirements unless a waiver is granted. - No classes taken at another institution will be counted towards fulfilment of the major, advanced major or honours requirement of the Bachelor's degree without specific advance approval from the appropriate department at Dalhousie/King's. - No credit will be given for any classes taken at another university while a student is not in good standing at Dalhousie/King's.
+- No credit will be given for any work used as the basis for admission. - No transfer credit will be granted for any class in which a final mark of less than C (or the equivalent in Dalhousie/King's terms) was obtained.

+- College of Arts and Science and Dalhousie Faculty of Management classes that are more than ten (10) years old may not be used to fulfil degree requirements unless a waiver is granted. - No classes taken at another institution will be counted towards fulfilment of the concentration, major, or honours requirement of the Bachelor's degree without specific advance approval from the appropriate department at Dalhousie/King's. - No credit will be given for any classes taken at another university while a student is not in good standing at Dalhousie/King's.
+For information on "good standing," see Regulation 18, below.